jacklion710/audio-metadata-report/README.md

 - For best results, use WAV or AIFF formats at 44.1kHz/16-bit
 - Converted files are placed in a separate `converted` directory
 - The conversion process maintains the highest possible quality while ensuring compatibility
+- Original files remain unchanged in their source directory